Get started with troubleshooting mode in Microsoft Defender for Endpoint

 The device must be actively running Microsoft Defender Antivirus, version 4.18.2203 or later.

 Navigate to the device page/machine page for the device you would like to turn on troubleshooting mode.
 Select Turn on troubleshooting mode.
-Note that this requires "Manage security settings in Security Center" permissions for Microsoft Defender for Endpoint.
+You must have "Manage security settings in Security Center" permissions for Microsoft Defender for Endpoint.

 Confirm you want to turn on troubleshooting mode for the device.